AndresJaramillo95/AndresJaramillo95.github.io/_posts/2019-08-26-My-Quantative-Financial-Algorithim.md

 ---
 layout: post
-title: My Quantative Financial Algorithim
+title: My Quantitative Financial Algorithim
 ---

 ![image](/assets/algoheader.png)

-*I built an automated algorithm using Quantative Trading that plays in the stock market and wins!*
+*I built an automated algorithm using Quantitative Trading that plays in the stock market and wins!*

 Three months ago I joined BrainStation, a data science boot camp in Toronto.
 Part capstone, part personal intrigue, I developed the algorithm knowing it would be a project I could continue to improve on and tweak after graduation.